pyrmont/musty/api.md

 Render the Mustache `template` using a dictionary `replacements`

-Musty will translate the Mustache template into a series of Janet expressions and then evaluate those expressions.
+Musty will translate the Mustache template into a series of Janet expressions and then evaluate those expressions to produce a string.
 The translation is accomplished by way of a parser expression grammar that matches particular tags and then causes the tag and its enclosed value to be replaced with the relevant Janet expression.

 Musty is a partial implementation of the Mustache specification.
 It supports variable tags, section tags, inverted section tags and comment tags.

-[1]: src/musty.janet#L119
+[1]: lib/musty.janet#L199